auth0-blog/streamlit-asehmi/article-1/introduction-to-streamlit-and-streamlit-components.markdown

 </html>
 ```

 The counterpart to the front end is the Streamlit application.
-It's entry point is in `app.py`.
+Its entry point is in `app.py`.
 The `frontend` module is imported and the component handle, `component_zero`, is used to create an instance of it.
 Interactions in the front end which give rise to value notifications will be received in the Streamlit client, which can be acted upon as required.
 I've provided simple design abstractions to make running of the component and handling its return values more explicit.
 They are `run_component()` and `handle_event()` respectively.
 This _wrapping_ makes the implementation neater and it'll be conceptually easier to understand the implementation of Component Hero which we will discuss in the next section.

 **`app.py`**